RobertD502/home-assistant-petkit/README.md

 - **This integration requires using your PetKit account `email` (`number` for PetKit China accounts) and `password`.** Third-party account sign-in methods (Facebook, Apple, Twitter) are **not supported**.

-- You will need to select the region (country) associated with your account during setup.
-Note: Hong Kong users should select Hong Kong from the list, not China!
+- You will need to select the region (country) associated with your account during setup. <br>`Note`: Hong Kong users should select Hong Kong from the list, not China!

 - **If using another PetKit integration that uses the petkit domain, you will need to delete it prior to installing this integration.
 You'll also need to remove any mention of it from your configuration.yaml file.**

 - **If you are running Home Assistant as a Docker container, the `TZ` environment variable must be set.**

 ## Important - Please Read:
-### Note About PetKit Account:
+### Note About PetKit Account & Family Sharing Feature:

-PetKit accounts can only be logged in on one device at a time.
+- PetKit accounts can only be logged in on one device at a time.
 Using this integration will result in getting signed out of the mobile app.
-You can avoid this by creating a secondary account and sharing devices from the main account **(except water fountains)**.
-However, some device functionality is lost when using a secondary account as well as not being able to share pets between accounts. **Therefore, you will get the most out of this integration by using your original account.**
+You can continue using the mobile app by creating a secondary account and sharing devices to it from the main account using the family share feature. <br><br>
+- You **MUST** use the primary (main) account with this integration and not the secondary account that had devices shared to it using the family share feature.
+Using the secondary account will result in no devices being pulled in by this integration.

 ### If you have a water fountain:

 `Note #1:` Getting the most recent data from your water fountain, as well as controlling the water fountain, requires that the BLE relay is set up **within the PetKit app**.
 Otherwise, you will be limited to data that isn't up-to-date and no ability to control the water fountain as it requires another compatible PetKit device acting as a BLE relay.